-To benefit college students starting their fall semester, we’re running a special sale on the iTunes ebook version of Paul’s Accents & Dialects for Stage and Screen, which features all 24 accents and dialects contained in the print book plus all the sound files found on the CDs.
+Just one day remains for the special sale on the iTunes ebook version of Paul’s Accents & Dialects for Stage and Screen.
+The $59.99 price will revert to its usual $99.99 tomorrow (September 5).
+The iTunes ebook features all 24 accents and dialects contained in the print book plus all the sound files found on the CDs.
 And the ebook version contains an additional dialect: Jamaican.
-It’s 40 percent off, which brings the price from $99.99 down to $59.99.
 Although we intend to offer sales on this and other products in the future, this is the LAST time we will be able to offer ADSS at this low price.
-The sale runs through September 5.

 Check out Paul’s latest “In a Manner of Speaking” podcast, which talks about the names we give our children.
 You can find it and all of Paul’s previous podcasts